zeroquinc/arch-install/README.md

 __GL_SYNC_TO_VBLANK=0
 ```

+In terminal:
-2. `sudo nvidia-settings`
+`sudo nvidia-settings`

-Enable `Force Composition Pipeline` for both monitors.
+- Enable `Force Composition Pipeline` for both monitors.

-Uncheck `Sync to VBlank` and `Allow Flipping`.
+- Uncheck `Sync to VBlank` and `Allow Flipping`.

-Under `X Server XVideo Settings` set the synced display to your highest refresh rate.
+- Under `X Server XVideo Settings` set the synced display to your highest refresh rate.

-Save to X Configuration File.
+- Save to X Configuration File.